hernanrazo/loan_predictor_demo/README.md

 ![Education Level](https://github.com/hrazo7/loan_predictor_demo/blob/master/graphs/e_ls_graph.png) ![Marital Status](https://github.com/hrazo7/loan_predictor_demo/blob/master/graphs/m_ls_graph.png) ![Credit History](https://github.com/hrazo7/loan_predictor_demo/blob/master/graphs/ch_ls_graph.png)

 There is a clear preference for people that are educated, married, and with existing credit history.
 But to get the best possible picture, we need to clean the datatset by fixing null and empty values.
-To do this, we use the below command:
+To do this, we use the following command:

 ```python
 print(df.apply(lambda x: sum(x.isnull()), axis = 0))